slalom-consulting-ltd/terraform-guidelines/README.md

 ### variables.tf

-For defining your variables and setting defautl values Also contains a map variable common_tags which should be extended and used on every taggable object.
+For defining your variables and setting default values.
+Each variable should define its type and have an adeqate description.
+Also contains a map variable common_tags which should be extended and used on every taggable object.

 ### .dependsabot/config.yml